3 minute read

 • 1/2 cup water

-• 1 sprig of kadi patta, finely chopped
+• 1 sprig of kadi patta (curry leaves), finely chopped

 • 1 small piece of fresh turmeric root or 1/2tsp turmeric powder